NOTE: Analysis is mixed in with the relation of

 The updated Twin Peaks is looking at chairs that will update the Brennan household, Wally having given them permission to turn his bedroom into study.

 (5) She looks at the red version as well then clicks back to the beige.

 (6) Lucy stands and stalks over to (7) Andy, who sits at his desk behind her also looking at the same ad of the red chair.
 (8) She tells him, "Andy, I really love the beige chair."
 She stalks back to her chair and sits down.
 (9-11) Andy stands, stalks over to her, says, "And Lucy, I really love the red chair."
 (12) She is infuriated.
 She goes back to over him to say, "And I really love the beige chair, Andy."
 Lucy's eyes, fixed on the monitor, are open the kind of wide that she might break into angry tears at any moment.
 Andy sits, staring at the monitor for a little longer then goes to her.
-"I'm sorry, pumpkin, you can get the beige chair," he sweetly tells her, giving her a hug, then returns to his desk.
+"I'm sorry, pumpkin, you can get the beige chair," he sweetly concedes, giving her a hug, then returns to his desk.

 This makes Lucy a bell ringer.

 (16-17) We see a web page for the completion of her purchase.
 Item #3891305.
 Store ID #760343-21.
 Order #12-343503-1983.
 Pleased, excited, she turns 180 degrees in her chair to face Andy, but not saying anything, then 180 degrees back to her computer screen.